-ETRO 140B: Cisco Networking 1
+ETRO 140B : Cisco Networking 1

-This course introduces the architecture, structure, functions, components, and models of the internet and other computer networks.
+Description: This course introduces the architecture, structure, functions, components, and models of the internet and other computer networks.
 The principles and structure of IPv4 and IPv6 addressing and the fundamentals of Ethernet concepts, media, and operations are introduced to provide a foundation for the curriculum.
 By the end of the course, students will be able to build simple LANs, perform basic configurations for routers and switches, and implement IP addressing schemes.

 - 1. Identify and describe the devices and services used to support communications in data networks and the internet. - 2.
-Identify and explain the role of protocol layers in data networks.

-- 3. Explain and implement addressing and naming schemes at various layers of data networks in IPv4 and IPv6 environments. - 4.
-Explain fundamental Ethernet concepts such as media, services, and operations. - 5.
-Build a simple Ethernet network using routers, switches, and appropriate cabling. - 6.
-Use Cisco command-line interface (CLI) commands to perform basic router and switch configurations. - 7.
-Utilize common network utilities to verify small network operations and analyze data traffic.
+Explain fundamental Ethernet concepts such as media, services, and operations. - 3.
+Utilize common network utilities to verify small network operations and analyze data traffic. - 4.
+Use Cisco command-line interface (CLI) commands to perform basic router and switch configurations. - 5.
+Identify and explain the role of protocol layers in data networks. - 6.
+Explain and implement addressing and naming schemes at various layers of data networks in IPv4 and IPv6 environments. - 7.
+Build a simple Ethernet network using routers, switches, and appropriate cabling.

-ETRO 140C: Cisco Networking 2
+ETRO 140C : Cisco Networking 2

-"C" or higher in ETRO 140B.
+Prerequisites: "C" or higher in ETRO 140B.

-This course introduces the architecture, components, and operations of routers and switches in a small network.
+Description: This course introduces the architecture, components, and operations of routers and switches in a small network.
 Students learn how to configure a router and a switch for basic functionality.
 By the end of this course, students will be able to configure and troubleshoot routers and switches; implement and troubleshoot common issues with static, RIPv2, single-area OSPFv2, and single-area OSPFv3 routing protocols; implement inter-VLAN routing in both IPv4 and IPv6 networks; secure the network with Access Control Lists (ACLs); and apply essential network services such as Dynamic Host Configuration Protocol (DHCP) for IPv4 and IPv6, and Network Address Translation (NAT).